DanielYu0864/DanielYu-HomeWork/1 Code Refactor/README.md

+##### What I did #####

+HTML
+1.  change the tittle
+2.  fix the image and link
+5.  add alt
+3.  deleted the extra code
+4.  reoganized the code structure
+5.  rename the confusing code

+CSS
+1.  reoganized the code structure, and grouped the same tag
+2.  move the background-imamge to HTML
+3.  adjust the <a> tag to make them can fit in the screen

+homework require

 # 01 HTML CSS Git: Code Refactor

 One of the most common tasks for front-end and junior developers is to take existing code and refactor it to either meet a certain set of standards or implement a new technology.
 Web accessibility is an increasingly important consideration for businesses, ensuring that people with disabilities or socio-economic restrictions have access to their website, and helping them avoid litigation.